timothyjj/newyorktrailheads/_posts/2020-05-02-Tawasentha-Park.md

 <p>Watch for mud in the spring and other wet seasons!
 You may want to wear good hiking boots.</p>

+<p>For an interesting bit of local history, look for the sign marking the Battle of Normanskill on the Community Gardens side of Rte.
+146. This was the only Revolutionary War battle to be fought in Albany County.</p>

 <h2>Tawasentha Park Photos</h2>

 <div class="fotorama" data-nav="thumbs" data-width="100%"